ZeeCoder91/configure-ad/README.md

 <br />

 <p>
-Verify that both virtual machines (VMs) are connected within the same virtual network (Vnet).
-You can use the Azure Network Watcher's topology feature for this verification.
-This step is crucial for ensuring that your systems can communicate seamlessly and are properly integrated within the same network environment.
+Verify that both virtual machines (VMs) are connected within the same virtual network (Vnet).This step is crucial for ensuring that your systems can communicate seamlessly and are properly integrated within the same network environment.
 </p>
 <p>
 <img src="https://i.imgur.com/YEGgTRc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>